refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 * deconvolution networks (DN)

 The inverse of CNN which is designed to generate images.
-The better name for DN may transpose convolution network.
+The better name for DN may be transpose convolution network.
 See [this paper](https://arxiv.org/pdf/1603.07285.pdf) on convolution arithmetic and see [this](https://github.com/vdumoulin/conv_arithmetic) for animations of CN and DN calculation.
 Besides, here is [an example](https://zo7.github.io/blog/2016/09/25/generating-faces.html) of generating images from DN.

 ### Recurrent Neural Network